simplicitesoftware/docs/content/CTG_50_docs/CTG_80_misc/LSN_180_webserver-ssl/webserver-ssl.md

 }
 ```

-> **Note** With NGNIX it is not possible to configure client certificate authentication per location
+> **Note**: With NGNIX it is not possible to configure client certificate authentication per location

 ### Apache configuration example